AckerlyXu/heima/articles/virtual-machines/windows/dotnet-core-2-architecture.md

 }
 ```

-From the Azure Portal, the network interface looks like the following image.
+From the Azure portal, the network interface looks like the following image.
 The internal IP address and the virtual machine association can be seen on the network interface resource.

 ![Network Interface](./media/dotnet-core-2-architecture/nic-win.png)